MSWagner/flickr-photo-search-app/README.md

 ---

-Searching for flickr images with a tag and show the page in a tableView.
-Includes UI tests, fastlane and github action workflows.
+Searching for flickr images with a tag.
+Includes UI and Unit tests, and using fastlane and Github Actions as CI.

 ### Screenshots